 In August 2009, PWD and the Corps partnered to investigate, select, design and construct the best alternative to reestablish fish passage along Cobbs Creek at the Woodland Dam.
+The Woodland Dam, also known as Old Swedes Mill, is a low concrete structure managed by the Philadelphia.

 Through the Corps' planning process and following the National Environmental Policy Act (NEPA) the project team began to determine the feasibility of the following fish passage alternatives: